 The process of installing a roof is the same in most cases.
 If the nail does go through the decking, it will only show if someone is hanging out in the attic.
 Even if the attic is a living space, they are covered up with insulation and then drywall.

 Overhangs and eaves are a different story.
 Nobody wants to see a bunch of nail points protruding between eave rafters.
 In some cases, the overhang is covered to remedy the problem.
-If the overhang is covering a porch or deck, the exposed rafters can make for an appealing design point.
+If the overhang is covering a porch or deck, shorter fasteners can be used.

 Steps are taken to make sure the points don’t ruin the aesthetics of the area.
 With a little planning, all of those nail holes won’t compromise the roof or the beauty of your home.
 Warner roofer is professional from start to finish – we know the roofing business and are experts in our field.
 Going the extra mile to provide a high-quality roof and excellent customer service.